MEET THE CAROLINA JUNIOR COTILLIONS KINSTON TEAM THAT HOLDS OVER 85 YEARS OF EXPERIENCE.

-Ann B. Cherry
+Ann Brown Cherry

 In 1995, Mrs. Cherry attended the Protocol School of Washington®, where she was certified as an Etiquette instructor, specializing in basic dining skills to children, teens, and adults.
 She used this knowledge to create and incorporate educational “Etiquette” moments during her cotillion classes.
 Later she spun off a new segment of her business to create Carolina Protocol.
-These programs are custom-designed classes held across North Carolina that share how important these skills are, as well as how important it is to treat others with respect and dignity.
+These programs are custom-designed classes held across North Carolina that share how important these skills are, as well as how important it is to treat others with respect and kindness.

 Ty Eason participated in Cotillion as a student as well as an assistant marshal while completing studies at South Lenoir High School, Lenoir Community College, and East Carolina University.
 Mr. Eason is currently employed as a School Psychologist with Lenoir County Public Schools and is an active member of the Lenoir County Rotaract Club and a Volunteer Coach with the American Legion Post 43 Summer Baseball team.
 Mr. Eason participated in and won the Kinston Community Council for the Arts’ 2018 Annual Stars Dance for the Arts fundraising event.
 He credits this win to the dancing and networking skills acquired through his many years of service with Cotillion.
-He continues to work with the Kinston Chapter as an assistant director/instructor.
+He continues to work with the Kinston Chapter as an instructor.